 Our headquarters are in Esbjerg, Denmark.
-Our permanent employees are located at this office and the remaining 32 employees work on our vessels.
-Primarily, we work in Northern Europe, however, we are also available for assignments globally.
+12 permanent employees are located at this office, and we have 118 employees working in shifts on our vessels.
+Primarily, we operate in Northern Europe, however, we are also available for assignments globally.

 Health and Safety

 Safety is always our priority.
 It must be safe for both passengers to be transported by our vessels as well as a safe place to work and our employees play an essential role.
 We have developed various procedures in which we train our employees so that they are able to handle all situations and risks associated with their work.
 These procedures are designed and continuously updated to ensure the highest level of safety for everyone on board.

 All our vessels comply with all ISO certification requirements and are constantly working to optimize our safety systems so that our vessels are constantly operated according to the International Safety Management System (ISM).